Skip to main content

 # base url: https://api.callingbox.io

-whoami does not hit the API — it just tells you how the CLI would resolve your credentials right now.
+whoami does not hit the API.
+It only tells you how the CLI would resolve your credentials right now.

 Log out